-As part of the Negotiated Contract, the Company leases its fleet of close to 2,900 buses to LTA.
-In consideration of the Company using its fleet for the provision of the bus services, LTA pays a leasing fee based on the depreciation of the buses over the statutory lifespan.
-LTA also pays a leasing fee for the use of the other existing assets of the Company (bus depot and related equipment) based on the depreciation of such assets.
+As part of the Negotiated Contract, the Company makes available its fleet of close to 2,400 buses to LTA as of 31 December 2024.
+In consideration of the Company using its fleet for the provision of the bus services, LTA pays an availability fee based on the depreciation of the buses over the statutory lifespan.
+LTA also pays an availability fee for the use of the other existing assets of the Company (bus depot and related equipment) based on the depreciation of such assets.